-Even more than the gas in your car, the gas in your PWC or Sport boat needs special care to keep your engine running at peak performance.
+Even more than the gas in your car, the gas in your snowmobile needs special care to keep your engine running at peak performance.
 Gasoline begins to go bad within a few weeks.
 When left untreated, some of the fuel components begin to oxidize and form a gum-like substance, which settles in fuel lines and tanks, carburetors, and injectors.
 When you try to burn this fuel, deposits can form in the combustion chamber.
 Over time, these deposits build up and reduce your engine’s performance.

 Although fuel additives can help prevent some fuel system problems, there are other ways to help prevent fuel related problems such as:

 Sometimes fuel is contaminated before it’s pumped into your tank.
 Buy fuel from stores that take care of underground tanks and perform the proper maintenance.

 Periodically check fuel filters and fuel tanks for sediment and water:

 Over time, non-ethanol-blended fuel can leave behind sediment that collects inside the walls of your fuel tank.
 When ethanol-blended gasoline is first used, it can strip away the build-up in your tank.
 Fuel filters help prevent the sediment–that can cause engine damage–from entering your engine.

 Water can enter the fuel tank in a number of ways.
 If water is found, most engine manufacturers recommend removing all of the bad fuel and refilling with new, fresh gas.

 Keep up-to-date with your engine manufacturer’s maintenance schedules: